Skip to content

 Defining a Workspace

-A workspace should have a vitest.workspace or vitest.projects file in its root (in the same folder as your config file if you have one).
-Vitest supports ts/js/json extensions for this file.
+A workspace must include a vitest.workspace or vitest.projects file in its root directory (located in the same folder as your root configuration file or working directory if it doesn't exist).
+Vitest supports ts, js, and json extensions for this file.

 ts